stoton/zsat-timetable-backend/README.md

 Once a day it parses the whole timetable and puts it into a database.
 And that's why client is easily able to get the data and construct whathever he wants.

-Project based on Spring boot in version 1.5.6 and Hibernate 5, also using lombok and Jsoup for html documents parsing.
+Project based on Spring boot in version 1.5.6, Hibernate 5 and Lombok.
+Jsoup was used for parsing of the html documents.
 Tests were written in Junit and Mockito.

 There is available api - just click this link: http://timetable.shemhazai.com:8080/swagger-ui.html